JaKooLit/Hyprland-Dots/README.md

 ### 🤷‍♂️ TO DO!
 - [ ] Tweak waybar layouts and Themes
 - [ ] Tweak rofi layouts and Themes
+- [ ] Quite possibly switch to starship?
+Although starship has limited themes compared to oh-my-zsh.

 ### 🔮 Discord Server